A Comparison of Prior Elicitation Aggregation using the Classical Method and SHELF: Methods

 \subsubsection{The Classical Method}

-The Classical Method, or Cooke's Method, (CM) is a mathematical aggregation method that assesses experts based on calibration and informativeness scores \citep{Cooke1988CalibrationApproach}.
+The Classical Method, or Cooke's Method, (CM) is a mathematical aggregation method that assesses experts based on calibration and informativeness scores \citep{Cooke1988}.
 These scores are calculated based on a number of seed questions, which are questions the elicitor has answers to, while the experts do not.

 The CM calculates weights based on calibration and informativeness.
 The calibration, $C_i$, takes into account how accurately the expert can specify their uncertainty as probability intervals.
 If an expert gives a 25\% probability interval, they are well calibrated if the true value falls within the interval 25\% of the time.
-The informativeness, $I_i$, takes into account to how much information the expert has provided.
+The informativeness, $I_i$, takes into account how much information the expert has provided.
 If an expert gives narrow intervals, they are being more informative than if they'd provided wide intervals.

 An additional term, $\alpha_{C_i}$, provides a cutoff for poorly calibrated experts to be excluded from the aggregation.
-The un-normalised weights are
+For experts with calibration $C_i$ under a chosen value, $\alpha_{C_i} = 0$, while $\alpha_{C_i} = 1$ for all other experts.
+The value of the cutoff is found by choosing the value which maximises the value of the sum of the un-normalised weights, $\sum w_i^*$.